cbarber/internship/contents/docs/get-started/introduction.md

 brew cask install iterm2
 ```

+## Powerline fonts

+* Download and install a patched powerline font from: https://github.com/powerline/fonts
+* Select font from iTerm2

 ## Shell

 Bash is a little lackluster and switching to fish/zsh can greatly improve functionality. fish is a pretty easy shell to start with.  https://fishshell.com/